pivotal/docs-tap/api-auto-registration/usage.hbs.md

 ## <a id='using-app-acc-template'></a>Using App Accelerator Template

-If you are creating a new application exposing an API, you might use the ["java-rest-service"](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/java-rest-service)
+If you are creating a new application exposing an API, you might use the [java-rest-service](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/java-rest-service)
-App Accelerator template to get a pre-built app that includes an already written workload.yaml with a basic REST API.
+App Accelerator template to get a pre-built app that includes a workload.yaml with a basic REST API.
 From your Tanzu Application Platform GUI Accelerators tab, search for the accelerator and scaffold it according to your needs.